 Practice Note 11 applies to the audit of financial statements prepared in accordance with the Charities Statement of Recommended Practice (Financial Reporting Standard 102) (Charities SORP).
-It does not apply to the audit of charities preparing their accounts in accordance with other specialist Statements of Recommended Practice (SORPs) (e.g., charities which are registered social housing providers1 or higher and further education institutions2) for which there are separate Practice Notes.
+It does not apply to the audit of charities preparing their financial statements in accordance with other specialist Statements of Recommended Practice (SORPs) (e.g., charities which are registered social housing providers or higher and further education institutions).

-Where an audit is being performed on an entity within the Public Sector in the UK this Practice Note complements Practice Note 10 The Audit of Financial Statements of Public Sector Bodies in the United Kingdom (Revised).
+Where an audit is being performed on an entity within the Public Sector in the UK this Practice Note complements Statement of Recommended Practice - Practice Note 10: Audit of financial statements of public sector bodies in the United Kingdom.